alstampe/Capstone---NLP-project/capstone report template.md

 ## I. Definition

 ## Project Overview
-Natural Language Processing (NLP) is a higly relevant topic in many business areas, and specifically so within DNB, Norways largest financial institution.
+Natural Language Processing (NLP) is a highly relevant topic in many business areas, and specifically so within DNB, Norways largest financial institution.
 The need for rapidly increasing levels of automation and digitalization spurs a demand for ways to reengineer processes based on manual handling of unstructured data.
 In addition to reduce costs and risks there is a clearly stated ambition to gain and use data-driven insight from these initiatives.

 With a background from participation in an OCR-project piloting recently I chose a NLP-case as my Capstone project, uniting freshy aquired skills in the Nanodegree program and an interest in real-life document analysis.

-NLP was briefly introduced in the Nanodegree course, giving a basis for this project.
+NLP was briefly introduced in the Nanodegree course, giving a usefuil basis for this project.

-My focus is to build skills and insights in possible realistic solutions for analysis of text in form of full-scale documents rather than emails, tweets or other short, informal text objects.
+My focus is to build skills and insights in possible realistic solutions for analysis of text in the form of full-scale documents rather than emails, tweets or other short, informal text objects.
 The data used in the project is text from 41 full books from the Project Gutenberg.
 For test purposes an additional unknown book and a separate text document is introduced at the end of the project.

 As described in the project proposal my project covers three topics;

-- Analysis of words in a full corpus; vocabulary, vector representation, word similarity
-- Methods for comparing individual text objects (books) for similarity based on vector representation
-- Methods for topic extraction from text objects, on a book level
+    Analysis of words in a full corpus; vocabulary, vector representation, word similarity Methods for comparing individual text objects (books) for similarity based on vector representation Methods for topic extraction from text objects, on a book level

 The project has a high relevance for my job; in DNB we want to be able to understand documents by assessing vocabulary, comparing documents and extracting topics with algorithms as an alternative to a 100% manual reading and understandig the texts.
 There is also a need to be able to isolate specific data elements from documents (names, account numbers, values etc), but this is not a part of the Capstone scope.
 Because of this internal relevance, I plan to try out the project code on internal documents later.

 ### Problem Statement
-The underlying problem I want to addreess is the challenge we face when automating our processes in the bank; some tasks are by nature based on non-numerical data and the understanding of 'real language'.
+The underlying problem I want to address is the challenge we face when automating our processes in the bank; some tasks are by nature based on non-numerical data and the understanding of 'real language'.
 We still have to maintain sizeable staff for digesting large volumes of information manually with related cost and risk of human errors.
 There is a need to speed up the process and digitize results to be able to make data a part of a digital process.
-To harvest reusable insight from extracted information is a by-product.
+To harvest reusable insight from extracted information would be a valuable by-product.
 Fundamentally, the initiative can also add traction to the collaborative effort of transforming the bank to a more tecnho-driven institution and illustrate opportunities in the field of machine learning and AI.

-Exploring NLP opportunities does not imply that all human handling of text is expandable, there are numerous situations where we must have people reading and analyzind text based on more non-procedural rules, but it is a start on a journey to a more digital bank.
+Exploring NLP opportunities does not imply that all human handling of text is expandable, there are numerous situations where we must have skilled people reading and analyzing text based on more non-procedural rules, but it is a start on a journey to a more digital bank.

 I go into this project with a moderate ambition of precision from the document analysis, but expect to be able to confirm the hypothesis stated in the three questions.
 For such a complicated field, a modest proof of concept is a good basis for believing in results from a possible full-scale project later.

 ### Strategy for the work

-All text analysis, as other ML tasks, starts with understanding the data, the questions asked and the tools and methods available to answer the questions with available data.
+All text analysis, as other ML tasks, starts with understanding the data, the questions asked and the tools and methods needed to answer the questions with available data.

 #### Building more relevant skills

 Before starting to code, I needed some more nlp-specific knowledge.
-I have used the Kindle book 'Text Analysis -- * which I spent some time reading before coding.
+I have used the Kindle book below which I spent some time reading before getting at the coding part.

 ![screenshot 7](https://user-images.githubusercontent.com/42574791/49142891-17369900-f2fa-11e8-9f87-83cfd2cf201f.png)